timescale/docs/tutorials/energy-data/query-energy.md

 ### Finding energy consumption during the weekdays

-1. Connect to the Timescale database that contains the energy consumption dataset.
+1. Connect to the $COMPANY database that contains the energy consumption dataset.
 1. At the psql prompt, use this query to find difference in consumption during the weekdays and the weekends: